pruetsapon/accounting/README.txt

 Accounting Web

-Accounting Web is a web appliction.
+Detail : Accounting Web is a web appliction.
 Use to manage your accounting.
+Status : Developing

 Prerequisites:
 - Firebase